cjmki/lambdon/README.md

 Lamdon is a command-line interface (CLI) tool designed to streamline the initialization process for Lambda functions, supporting runtimes such as Node.js and Go.
 With Lamdon, developers can swiftly set up the necessary folder structure for their chosen runtime, complete with pre-baked Infrastructure as Code (IaC) in Terraform.
 This eliminates the tedious manual setup process, empowering developers to focus on writing code rather than configuring environments.

+# Grand Vision

+Single tool to deploy SAAS functions in a cloud agnostic way with minimal configuration.

 # Features:

  - Effortless Initialization: Lamdon guides users through a simple prompt to select their desired runtime environment, automating the creation of the necessary project structure.